A King Brothers Dilemma, by Rich Paschall

 While the Political committee had done a great job in the off-year election, their negative messages were beginning to backfire.
-Since they had been telling the public for years that the capitol was a problem and the President’s party had to go, people naturally began to hate the workings of the capitol politicians, including many of their special congressmen.
+They had been telling the public for years that Washington D.C. was a problem and the President’s party had to go.
+Why should it be a surprise when people began to hate the workings of capitol politicians, including many of their special, pet congressmen.

 Worse yet, the few they felt they could support for President were well behind in the polls and dropping out one by one.
 A rogue candidate, not of the regular party, was leading in the caucuses and primaries by using the very negative rhetoric the King Brothers had been trying to perfect.